sith-ikjetil/Cpp.Include.macOS/README.md

-# Cpp.Include.Linux
+# Cpp.Include.macOS
-These C++ include files I use to simplify some C++ tasks on Linux.
+These C++ include files I use to simplify some C++ tasks on macOS.
 License: **GPL-3.0-or-later**